JSavage42/questionair/README.md

 ### Admin Page

 Here you can view and reset user's passwords.
 You can also approve user permission requests via the admin dashboard.
+You can also remove permissions from users.

+Working on ability to grant permissions to users without a request.